RajivAla/Getting-and-Cleaning-Data/CodeBook.md

 Variable Descriptions:

-#1 Read Test and Train data from files.
+Read Test and Train data from files   --> x_train , y_train ,
-x_train
-y_train
-subject_train
+subject_train ,
-x_test
+x_test ,
-y_test
+y_test ,
 subject_test

-# Merging test and train data per dimensions.
+Merging test and train data per dimensions  --> "final_data"
-final_data

-# Read features Data
+Read features Data   -->  "features"
-features

-#Merge x_train, y_train, subject_train to create full training set
+Merge x_train, y_train, subject_train to create full training set  -->  "final_data"
-final_data

-2. Extracts only the measurements on the mean and standard deviation for each measurement. final_data_filtered
+Extracts only the measurements on the mean and standard deviation for each measurement  --> "final_data_filtered"

-3. Use descriptive activity names to name the activities in the data set activities
+Use descriptive activity names to name the activities in the data set  --> "activities"

-4. Appropriately label the data set with descriptive activity names. final_data_filtered
+Appropriately label the data set with descriptive activity names  --> "final_data_filtered"

-5. Create a second, independent tidy data set with the average of each variable for each activity and each subject tidy_data
+Create a second, independent tidy data set with the average of each variable for each activity and each subject  --> "tidy_data"

-##Save the results
+Save the results  --> "tidy_data"
-tidy_data